 Absolutely.
 We can help you in all stages of graduate school applications.
 We can assist you in exploring your options for further education if you are unsure which program to take.
 Additionally, we can support you in reviewing your personal statements and CVs.

 No. Resume and cover letter reviews can be done on walk-in basis.
-Please drop by the Career Services office (401 Tory) between the hours of 8:30 a.m. – 4:30 p.m., Monday – Friday (excluding holidays).
+Please visit the Career Services office (401 Tory) between the hours of 8:30 a.m. – 4:30 p.m., Monday – Friday (excluding holidays).

 Our resume review services focus primarily on resume content, not grammar.
 We encourage you to access the help of friends and family in reviewing and editing your resume and cover letter.